WKJY

-WKJY (98.3 FM) is a radio station licensed to Hempstead, New York, and serving Nassau County, New York.
-It broadcasts an adult contemporary music format and is owned by Connoisseur Media.
+WKJY (98.3 FM) is a radio station licensed to serve Hempstead, New York.
+It broadcasts an adult contemporary music radio format, and is owned by Connoisseur Media.
 WKJY's studios and offices are located at Airport Plaza in Farmingdale, New York, and its transmitter is located near the Southern State Parkway in Hempstead.

 History

 Early years

 The station first signed on the air on July 15, 1947, as WHNY.
 It was owned by the FM Broadcasting Company, along with AM sister station WHLI.
 In 1949 the call letters were changed to WHLI-FM.
 For its first two decades, the station mostly simulcast WHLI.

 Beautiful music

 In the late 1960s, the FCC was encouraging AM-FM combos to offer different programming.
 WHLI-FM began playing beautiful music while WHLI 1100 continued its middle of the road music format.
 Trying to carve out a separate identity, WHLI-FM changed its call letters in 1975 to WIOK.

-In 1980, it switched call signs again, this time to WKJY representing the moniker "K-Joy."
+In 1980, it switched call signs again, this time to WKJY representing the moniker "K-Joy".